ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

-Sample sizes: Group H Group D Number of observations 2149 691 Number of missing data 0 0 \end{CodeOutput} \end{CodeChunk} Note that the posterior means for the AUC and pAUC obtained using the DPM method ($0.758$ and $0.168$, respectively) are very similar to the point estimates using the empirical approach ($0.760$ and $0.169$).
+Sample sizes: Group H Group D Number of observations 2149 691 Number of missing data 0 0 \end{CodeOutput} \end{CodeChunk} Note that the posterior means for the AUC and pAUC obtained using the DPM method ($0.759$ and $0.168$, respectively) are very similar to the point estimates using the empirical approach ($0.760$ and $0.169$).
 This can also be observed when plotting the estimated ROC curves under the two methods (Figure \ref{pooled_ROC_dpm_emp}).

-We finish this section by showing how to use \pkg{ROCnReg} to obtain an (optimal) threshold value which could be further used to `diagnose' an individual as diseased (two or more CVD risk factors) or healthy/nondiseased (none or only one CVD risk factor).
+We finish this section by showing how to use \pkg{ROCnReg} to obtain an (optimal) threshold value which could be further used to `diagnose' an individual as diseased (two or more CVD risk factors) or nondiseased (none or only one CVD risk factor).
 To that aim, and for \code{pooledROC} objects (i.e., those obtained using functions \code{pooledROC.dpm}, \code{pooledROC.BB}, \code{pooledROC.emp}, and \code{pooledROC.kernel}), we use the function \code{compute.threshold.pooledROC}, which allows obtaining (optimal) threshold values using two criteria: the YI and the one that sets a target value for the FPF.
-For illustration, we show here the results using the YI criterion. \begin{CodeChunk} \begin{CodeInput} R> th_pROC_dmp <- compute.threshold.pooledROC(pROC_dpm, criterion = "YI", + parallel = "snow", ncpus = 2) R> th_pROC_dmp \end{CodeInput} \begin{CodeOutput} $call compute.threshold.pooledROC(object = pROC_dpm, criterion = "YI", parallel = "snow", ncpus = 2)
+For illustration, we show here the results using the YI criterion. \begin{CodeChunk} \begin{CodeInput} R> th_pROC_dmp <- compute.threshold.pooledROC(pROC_dpm, criterion = "YI", + ci.level = 0.95, parallel = "snow", ncpus = 2) R> th_pROC_dmp \end{CodeInput} \begin{CodeOutput} $call compute.threshold.pooledROC(object = pROC_dpm, criterion = "YI", ci.level = 0.95, parallel = "snow", ncpus = 2)

-$thresholds est ql qh 26.57403 26.25361 26.91658
+$thresholds est ql qh 26.46877 26.07129 26.85029

-$YI est ql qh 0.4043355 0.3716829 0.4359299
+$YI est ql qh 0.4045776 0.3721684 0.4366298

-$FPF est ql qh 0.3710136 0.3406197 0.4021607
+$FPF est ql qh 0.3808336 0.3469580 0.4159478

-$TPF est ql qh 0.7753490 0.7450765 0.8041786 \end{CodeOutput} \end{CodeChunk}
+$TPF est ql qh 0.7854112 0.7528575 0.8161865 \end{CodeOutput} \end{CodeChunk}

-As can be observed, the function returns the posterior mean (\code{est}) and $95\%$ credible interval (lower bound: \code{ql}, upper bound: \code{qh}) for the YI and associated threshold value, as well as for the FPF and TPF linked to this cutoff value.
-For our example, the (posterior mean of the) YI is $0.40$ and the YI-based threshold value is a BMI value of $26.6$, which falls in the nutritional status defined as pre-obesity by the World Health Organization.
-By using this YI-based threshold value, we would have a FPF of $0.37$ and a TPF of $0.78$.
+The function returns the posterior mean (\code{est}) and \code{ci.level}$\times 100\%$ (here $95\%$ since \code{ci.level = 0.95}) credible interval (lower bound: \code{ql}, upper bound: \code{qh}) for the YI and associated threshold value, as well as for the FPF and TPF associated with this cutoff value.
+For our example, the (posterior mean of the) YI is $0.40$ and the YI-based threshold value is a BMI value of $26.5$, which falls in the nutritional status defined as pre-obesity by the World Health Organization.
+By using this YI-based threshold value, we would have a FPF of $0.38$ and a TPF of $0.79$.